Green UX – Responsible design enhances sales

 • more conversions and a lower bounce rate.

-Numerous studies show that the speed of a website has a direct impact on business results.
-For example, according to Google, if the mobile page loading time increases from one second to three, the risk of a user leaving increases by up to a third.
+Numerous studies show that the speed of a website has a direct impact on business outcomes.
+For example, according to Google, if the loading time of a mobile page increases from one second to three, the risk of user abandonment can increase by as much as a third.

 Image optimisation

-Modern image file formats such as WebP and AVIF, as well as automatic resolution adjustment
+Modern image file formats such as WebP and AVIF and automatic resolution adjustment

 Font management

-Only necessary fonts, local loading, no calls to external services
+Only the necessary fonts, local loading, no requests to external services

 Reduced animation load

-CSS animations are less taxing than JavaScript animations – extra effects should be avoided
+CSS animations load less than JavaScript animations – unnecessary effects should be avoided

 Faster navigation routes → fewer loads